 As trees grow, they capture CO2.
 One ton of wood absorbs 1,8 tons of CO2 during the growth period, but the CO2 will be released back into the atmosphere if the tree decomposes or is used for paper or energy.
 However, in the case of wooden building elements, carbon is stored in the building for the long-term, disrupting the normal carbon cycle and creating a net-negative process because sustainable forestry ensures that trees are re-planted.
 In the case of Scandinavia, the overall forest coverage has increased over the last 40 years.

 In Europe, buildings are regulated to have a minimum lifetime of 50 years, but in real life, the CO2 storage is likely to be much longer.
 By storing CO2 for a minimum of 50 years, wooden building elements present an opportunity for companies to invest in carbon capture and storage and take proactive steps towards carbon net-zero.

 Houses, vacation cottages, schools, agricultural buildings.

 TEWO is a company in growth.
-CORC revenue is re-invested in further development of the production facility and expansion of sales to new geographical markets.
-By purchasing CORCs from TEWO, your company is assured of a significant, verified long-term removal of CO2 and will support an innovative, green technology.
+CORC revenue is reinvested in the further development of the production facility and expansion of sales to new geographical markets.
+By purchasing CORCs from TEWO, your company is assured of a significant, verified long-term removal of CO2 and will support innovative, green technology.